 The Company appointed a new non-executive Chairman with effect from 1 May 2021.
 His annual fee is £108,000, which is the same as the base fee of the previous Chairman (excluding amounts paid to the previous Chairman by AqualisBraemar for serving on the board of AqualisBraemar).
 The board also reviewed the fees of the other non-executive directors at the time of the appointment of Joanne Lake in February this year and decided that she should be appointed on an increased annual fee of £50,000, plus the additional £10,000 fee for her role as Audit Committee chair.
 The board also decided that Elizabeth Gooch's fee should be increased to £50,000, plus an additional £10,000 for her role as Remuneration Committee chair, with effect from 1 March 2022.
-These reflect the first increase in the non-executive director fees since 2016 and the board believes they are both reasonable (as relating to newly appointed non-executive directors) and required in order to recruit and retain individuals of the calibre to help the Company to deliver its strategy.
-A summary is set out in the table below.
+These reflect the first increase in the non-executive directors) and required in order to recruit and retain individuals of the calibre to help the Company to deliver its strategy.